BOYS AND GIRLS TENNIS

 LI Team Championships

-: the structure will be 3 singles courts and 4 doubles courts.
+Large School format will be 3 singles and 4 doubles.

-Both teams 3rd/4th singles players can move into any doubles position provided the doubles teams are in strength order.
+Large School: Both team’s 3rd singles players can move into any doubles position provided the doubles teams are in strength order.

 Going into each counties respective championship match, all four coaches should be prepared to submit their LI Championship lineup to their respective tennis coordinator in the event they win and will be the representative in the LI Championship.